jiridanek/definitely_typed/README.md

 ### Supported features

-For now see the tests.
+For now see the example and tests.
 What is being tested works and vice versa.

 ## Designs